zongkai28/performance_test/README.md

        subscriber processes.
     1. Latency is only logged for the subscriber process, because it is calculated after the sample is received.
-    1. Some plugins also support zero copy transfer.
-With zero copy transfer, the publisher requests a loan from a pre-allocated shared memory pool, where it writes the sample.
-The subscriber reads the sample from that same location.
-When running, use the `--zero_copy` argument for both the publisher and subscriber processes.
     1. :memo: The transport is dependent on the middleware

 On a distributed system, testing latency is difficult, because the clocks are probably not